 A look at Casey’s stock performance

-Casey’s stock has yielded high returns for its shareholders over the past year due to its healthy share price appreciation and consistent dividend payouts.
-Total returns on the company’s stock, assuming dividends are reinvested, have been ~42% over the last year as of June 2, 2016.
-This is higher than most of its convenience store and fuel station peers.
+Share price appreciation and consistent dividend payouts have led to high returns for Casey’s shareholders.
+Total returns on Casey’s stock, assuming dividends are reinvested, stand at ~16.3% over the last one year as of March 8, 2016.
+This amount is higher than the returns of most of its convenience store and supermarket peers.

 Total returns of CST Brands (CST) and Murphy’s USA (MUSA) over the last year were -9.6% and -8.5%, respectively, while Sunoco’s (SUN) returns stood at -31%.
 The poor total returns of these stocks resulted from the stock market’s disappointing performance.

 Investors looking for exposure to Casey’s can invest in the ProShares S&P MidCap 400 Dividend Aristocrats ETF (REGL), which has around 1.7% of its holdings invested in the company.